 T9 J Spieth, S Power, D Redman, J Vegas.

-Looking at correlating courses and one observation I made last year coming in to the week and have referenced again this year is a potential link between TPC Scottsdale and here due to the fact that the course designer here Tom Weiskopf was responsible for the most recent redesign at Scottsdale.
-From that point of view the fact that the winner here Lee had posted by far his best finish of 2021 at the Waste Management Phoenix Open in January where he finished second was a huge tick to that link.
+Looking at correlating courses and one observation I made coming in to the week in 2021 was a potential link between TPC Scottsdale and here due to the fact that the course designer here Tom Weiskopf was responsible for the most recent redesign at Scottsdale.
+From that point of view the fact that prior to his maiden win here KH Lee had posted by far his best finish of 2021 at the Waste Management Phoenix Open in January where he finished second was a huge tick to that link.
 Last year meanwhile two time TPC Scottsdale Champion Hideki Matsuyama finished third here while local Dallas man runner up Spieth has also performed well at the Arizona event.

-In addition with so little to go on this week I thought it might be interesting to look at the recent winners on the PGA Tour the week before a major was played.
+With so little to go on this week I also thought it might be interesting to look at the recent winners on the PGA Tour the week before a major was played.
 You will therefore see a list below going back to the start of 2018.

 2022 – Valero Texas Open [Pre Masters] JJ Spaun